ericfortis/mockaton/README.md

-### Default (index-like) file
+### Default (index-like) route
-For the default route of a directory, omit the name (just use the extension).
+For the default route of a directory, omit the mock filename name (<b>just use the extension</b>).
 For example, the following files will be routed to `api/foo` because comments and the query string are ignored.
 ```text
 api/foo/.GET.200.json
 api/foo/?bar=[bar].GET.200.json